Pinterest Pixel

 The simplest way to calculate midrange in Excel is to use the formula: =(MAX(range) + MIN(range)) / 2.
 Replace ‘range’ with your actual range of cells containing the data.
 This formula combines the two essential Excel functions, MAX and MIN, to determine the midway point between the highest and lowest values in your data set.

-How do you calculate midrange in Excel?
+How to calculate midrange in Excel?

 What is the mid-function range in Excel?